What’s my reader’s reason to care?

 Example: Radio: One Woman’s Family in War and Pieces

 A few years ago, when I was trying to finish Radio, Catherine Rankovic, my editor, told me I needed more details about my mother’s childhood and early life.
 This time I prevailed upon my sister Linda to search in her overstuffed garage, which holds the contents of three inherited households but has no room for cars.
 She produced a couple of cartons which contained a treasure trove of Mom’s writings, and a scrapbook she kept, like the true press agent she was, of her father’s many newspaper clippings.
 These documented important milestones in his successful construction career—completion of Chicago’s three-level Wacker Drive in 1927, the day he won the bid to construct the State Street Subway, through a very clever strategy which would enable him to save money on the job and complete it in less time, and articles about his growing success in the industry.
 Also included in this collection were a short story called “Indian Gift, probably written in Thornton Wilder’s creative writing class at the University of Chicago.
 I also found a monograph she wrote, the first of many humorous memoirs which were to make up her autobiography, this one entitled.
 “Why Is Alice’s Hair Always Hanging in Her Eyes?”
-I also discovered, along with five newspaper columns she wrote for a proposed newspaper column about the plight of women in wartime, she handled both remodeling of our ancient Victorian house, called, “We Bought a Crooked House,” and a script she wrote, called “This Your Life, Ben Green,” for Dad’s surprise 48th birthday party.
+I also discovered five newspaper columns she wrote for a proposed newspaper column about the plight of women in wartime.
+She handled both remodeling of our ancient Victorian house, in a story called, “We Bought a Crooked House.”
+She wrote a script, “This Your Life, Ben Green,” for Dad’s surprise 48th birthday party.
 It seemed she really did have a book in her, and it was laugh-out-loud funny!
 But she never did finish it—it seems life always got in the way.
 I knew what I had to do.
 So I finished her story and filled in the rest of her poignant autobiography.
 After all, it spanned the Great Depression, the Golden Years of Radio and the postwar housing shortage—all during an era when women got the vote and learned to assert themselves in their hundred-year unfinished struggle for gender equality under the law and throughout society.
 That’s how I placed her autobiography in the context of history and gave readers a reason to care!

 A technique I’ve found helpful in recreating scenes from my subjects’ past is to look at historical photographs and family pictures of the locations of remembered events and the people I was portraying.
 I looked up the train Dad took to boot camp, The Californian, and learned it departed from LaSalle Street Station.
 I searched on the internet for a photo of that station’s main waiting room, and memories flooded back from the night my father went off to war, a pivotal event in my four-year-old life.